-Other offices: Amsterdam, Barcelona, Brescia, Bristol, Brussels, Cologne, Hamburg, Madrid, Milan, Munich, New York, Padua, Paris, Rome, San Francisco, Silicon Valley, Thames Valley.
+Other offices: Amsterdam, Barcelona, Berlin, Brescia, Bristol, Brussels, Busto Arsizio, Cologne, Hamburg, Madrid, Milan, Munich, New York, Paris, Rome, San Francisco, Silicon Valley, Stockholm, Thames Valley, Zaragoza.

-Who we are: Osborne Clarke is an award-winning multinational law firm.
-We've grown rapidly, and with 19 global offices we're proud to say that our influence and impact can now be applied almost anywhere.
+Who we are: Osborne Clarke is an award-winning multinational legal practice.
+We’ve grown rapidly, and with 26 global offices we’re proud to say that our influence and impact can now be applied almost anywhere.

 What we do: We think sector first, organising ourselves around the current affairs and future challenges of the industries we serve, rather than traditional legal practice areas.
 It helps keep us one step ahead.
 Our core services all thrive on innovation: digital business, energy, financial services, life sciences, real estate, recruitment and transport.

-What we are looking for: Candidates who can: comunicate effectively; think commercially and practically; solve problems creatively; build effective relationships; and demonstrate initiative.
+What we’re looking for in a trainee: Candidates who can communicate effectively; think commercially and practically; solve problems creatively; build effective relationships; and demonstrate initiative.
 Foreign language skills are also an advantage.